tomtiv/tomtiv.github.io/resources.md

 [PDS](https://www.youtube.com/channel/UCHQ4lSaKRap5HyrpitrTOhQ)

 Thais daily videos are hit or miss, sometimes the video are 1/2 ads and other times she has great information.
 This is where I would start if you truly want to do the work.
 She covers a lot of topics and makes them every easy to understand.
 You cna;t go wrong with this one, it just takes time.
-Thais also has the Professional Development School are a great resource, but it's very expensive.
+Thais also has the Personal Development School are a great resource, but it's very expensive.
 I would only suggest joinnig if you are not able to get a therapist locally.

 [The Truth of Love](https://www.youtube.com/c/TheTruthofLove)